Foundations of regular variation on topological spaces: Random measures and point processes

 \begin{remark} All results from this section hold, assuming that $\XX$ is a completely regular metrisable space with an ideal having a countable open base.
-Then the family of $\tau$-additive measures is metrisable.
-If $\XX$ is separable, then the family $\Mb$ is also separable, see \cite[Theorem~5.1.3]{bogachev18} for the case of finite measures, which is easy to extend to infinite measures with the help of Theorem~\ref{lemma:vVSw}. \end{remark}
+Then the family of tau-additive measures is metrisable.
+If $\XX$ is separable, then the family $\Mb$ is also separable; see \cite[Theorem~5.1.3]{bogachev18} for the case of finite measures, which is easy to extend to infinite measures with the help of Theorem~\ref{lemma:vVSw}. \end{remark}

-The vague topology on $\Mb$ (equivalently, the above defined metric on $\Mb$) generates the Borel $\sigma$-algebra, which is also the smallest $\sigma$-algebra, making maps $\me\mapsto\me(A)$ measurable for all Borel $A\in\sS$.
+The vague topology on $\Mb$ (equivalently, the above defined metric on $\Mb$) generates the Borel $\sigma$-algebra, which is also the smallest $\sigma$-algebra that makes the maps $\me\mapsto\me(A)$ measurable for all Borel $A\in\sS$.
 A random element in $\Mb$ with this $\sigma$-algebra is said to be a \emph{random measure}.
-A possible scaling of measures is linear applied to their values, that is, $(T_t\nu)=t\nu(A)$ for all Borel $A$.
-Since this scaling amounts to the linear scaling of functions, this time specialised to functions $\sB(\XX)\to[0,\infty]$ with arguments being Borel sets, regular variation can he handled similarly as done before for spaces of functions.
-The linear scaling is not useful for normalised measures (e.g., probability measures) or for measures with integer values.
+A possible scaling of measures is the linear scaling applied to their values, that is, $(T_t\nu)(A)=t\nu(A)$ for all Borel $A$.
+Since this scaling amounts to the linear scaling of functions, this time specialised to functions $\sB(\XX)\to[0,\infty]$ with arguments are Borel sets, regular variation can be handled as it was before for spaces of functions.
+Linear scaling is not useful for normalised measures (e.g., probability measures) or for integer-value measures.